judge-with-debate

 • Identifies disagreements (>1 point gap on any criterion)

-• Defends their ratings with evidence
+• Defends their ratings with evidence from the solution and evaluation specification

 • Challenges others' ratings with counter-evidence